josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧬_Structural_Mapping/🧬_digital_aura.md

 ---

 ## 🏮 Footer
-*Digital Aura* is a living node of the Polaris Protocol.
+*🧬 Digital Aura* is a living node of the Polaris Protocol.
 It conceptualises the soft glow of human behaviour in digital environments without implying surveillance, targeting, or risk.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-16_
+_Last updated: 2025-12-09_